Instructions for use! This

 knocked up and down and side to side.
 We arrived in Jomsom and decided to push

 onto Marpha.
-We donned our headlamps, bought some apple brandy and trekked to
+We donned our headlamps, bought some apple

 the place I would celebrate my 27th birthday.